-Many countries require a process called convalidation in order for your American high school grades to count when you return home.
-The process varies depending on the state in which you are placed and is very bureaucratic, so everything must be done right to complete it.
-It is your responsibility as the student to complete this process and ensure your credits transfer.
-You should check with your agent for more information regarding convalidation.
+Your country may require a process called convalidation in order for your American high school grades to count when you return home.
+The process varies depending on the state in which you are placed and tends to be highly bureaucratic.
+It is your responsibility to complete this process and ensure your credits transfer.
+Please keep in mind that not all schools will have your transcript ready by the date you depart from your host family.